 The UN Young Professionals Programme (YPP) is a recruitment initiative that brings new talent to the United Nations through an annual entrance examination.
 For young, high-calibre professionals across the globe, the examination is a platform for launching a career at the United Nations.
 For more information on the Young Professionals Program, including information on the application and examination process, click here.

 UN Affiliated Agencies, Funds and Programmes

-Many of the Specialized Agencies, Funds and Programmes of the United Nations conduct their own recruitment programmes.
-Candidates should therefore consult the appropriate agency’s website for information on positions vacant and the application process.
+Many of the Specialised Agencies, Funds and Programmes of the United Nations conduct their own recruitment programmes.
+Candidates should, therefore, consult the appropriate agency’s website for information on positions vacant and the application process.

 United Nations Volunteers

 The United Nations Volunteers (UNV) programme is the UN organisation that promotes volunteerism to support peace and development worldwide.
 Close to 8,500 qualified, experienced and committed women and men of 170 nationalities serve each year as United Nations volunteers in over 140 countries, working in key areas such as poverty reduction, crisis recovery, elections support, governance and HIV/AIDS.
 For more information on the United Nations Volunteers, including how to apply, click here.

 The United Nations Online Volunteering Service allows people to volunteer from their own home in their spare time.
 Volunteers contribute their skills online to help organisations address development challenges.
 Organisations collaborate with online volunteers over the internet to strengthen the impact of their development work.
 Volunteer tasks include, but are not limited to: writing and editing; research; design; translation; and consulting.
 Online volunteering opportunities are posted on www.onlinevolunteering.org.

 The UNAA offers a range of volunteer and internship opportunities both at its National Office and in each of the state and territory branches.
 For more information on opportunities with the UNAA, visit our intern and volunteer pages.